 However, it’s not just cold windy days when you will be losing your valuable heat, as the warm air you build up inside your property is leaking through gaps all of the time.

 This can have a profound effect, with a typical home losing up to 20% of its heat air leakage.

-Draught-proofing around windows and doors could save you around £25 per year.
-Draught-free homes are comfortable at lower temperatures – so you’ll be able to turn down your thermostat.
-This could save you another 10 per cent off your heating bill.
+Draught-proofing around windows and doors could save you around £20 per year.
+Draught-free homes are comfortable at lower temperatures – so you may be able to turn down your thermostat saving even more on your energy bills.